crsl4/phylogenetics-class/lecture-notes/lecture15-2.md

 - Abstract: 200 words or less
 - Introduction: convey the background, objective and significance of your analysis
 - Materials and Methods: describe in details the data and the different methods, software, assumptions or any methodological - choices that you did; appropriately cite other papers or software used
+  - Use the Methods section in [Yi et al (2021)](https://pubmed.ncbi.nlm.nih.gov/33607033/) as a template of how to write the Methods section in your project
 - Results: clearly and effectively describe the results of your analysis
 - Discussion: summarize the conclusion of your findings and highlight any weaknesses or limitations of your approach
 - References